The startled mandolin

 In fits and starts of air and spruce now cries.

-The Bard came close – for true love is the food
+The Bard came close to right – for love’s the food

 Of music and of thrumming, fast-pricked tears